 Table 2.
 Comparison of numbers of gates and quantum costs of MMD and MP algorithms for reversible functions with various numbers of qubits.
 This is “large circuits” variant with k=10.
 No ancilla bits.

-(2) The number k of randomly selected MMDSN orders are generated for minterms.
-The best solution is selected out of all these solutions.
-Earlier backtrack is possible if the temporary cost exceeds the minimum cost found earlier.
+(2) A number k of randomly selected MMDSN orders are generated representing the function under synthesis.
+The solution with optimal cost is selected with the possibility of backtracking if the temporary cost exceeds the minimum cost determined earlier in the process.

 (3) When possible, template matching method from MMD is used on the result for post-processing to further improve the quantum cost.